kbledows/kbledows/README.md

 ## 🎓 Education
 - I graduated from [Yorktown High School](https://yhs.apsva.us/about-us/) in 2018
-- I graduated with a Computer Science degree from [George Mason University](https://www.gmu.edu/)
+- I graduated with a Computer Science degree from [George Mason University](https://www.gmu.edu/) in 2022

 ## 🧑‍💻Connect with me!
 - &nbsp; You can find me on [Twitter](https://twitter.com/kbledows) and on [LinkedIn](https://www.linkedin.com/in/konrad-bledowski-59482a1a1/)